 Enable topology-aware scheduling

-kubectl label node <NODE_NAME> ack.node.gpu.schedule=default --overwritecommand to change the label. -
+kubectl label node <NODE_NAME> ack.node.gpu.schedule=default --overwrite. -

 Verify topology-aware scheduling

-topology-aware scheduling is enabled on the node.kubectl get nodes <NODE_NAME> -o yaml | grep aliyun.com/gpuExpected output:
+topology-aware scheduling is enabled.
+Replace <NODE_NAME> with your node name.kubectl get nodes <NODE_NAME> -o yaml | grep aliyun.com/gpuExpected output:

-aliyun.com/gpufield is not 0,topology-aware scheduling is enabled.
+aliyun.com/gpuvalue confirmstopology-aware scheduling is enabled.

 Card model scheduling